Mx-Angel/ConnText-Docs/Planning/RawIdeas.md

-# Ideas for ConnText software (v1.1)
+# Ideas for ConnText software (v1.2)

 ## Overview
-**ConnText**: A software platform designed to facilitate and enhance communication, collaboration, and connection among individuals and groups with a focus on privacy, security, and user empowerment.
+This document is a collection of raw ideas for features and functionalities that could be included in the ConnText software.
+These ideas are intended to be refined and prioritized based on user needs and technical feasibility.

 ## Feature Dump
 - Support creating user accounts